philip-khor/blogdown_source/content/post/2018-08-27-exploring-ge14-results-with-python-part-2.md

 There is a potential use case for principal component analysis (PCA) here.
 Perhaps PCA can identify demographic patterns among the age and race variables.
 The figure below shows the ethnic breakdown from an inverse transformation of the first principal component.
 This is done by first transforming the ethnic variables by `scikit-learn`'s `PCA` implementation, then using `scikit-learn`'s `inverse_transform` function to transform the data back to its original space.
 This gives us an idea of what the first principal component is picking up in the data.

-I haven't investigated the data exhaustively, so I've picked 5 random observations within the range of the first principal component and sorted them to have some sense of representativeness.
+I haven't investigated the data exhaustively, so I've picked 5 random numbers within the range of the first principal component and sorted them to have some sense of representativeness.
 It looks like the first principal component captures a spectrum of constituency groups from high-Chinese constituencies to high-Sabahan constituencies.
 Note that the first principal component only captures 28% of the variance.

 ![](/img/output_97_1.png)
 ![](/img/output_97_3.png)